David Hand (animator): Gaumont British Animation

-After leaving Disney in 1944, Hand went to England, and, with the backing of J. Arthur Rank, established Gaumont British Animation at Moor Hall in 1946 to produce a series called Animaland and another called Musical Paintbox.
+After leaving Disney in 1944, Hand went to England, and, with the backing of J. Arthur Rank, who owned the Gaumont-British Corperation under The Rank Organisation, established Gaumont British Animation Ltd. at Moor Hall in July 1946 to produce animated theatrical adverts as well as two series, one called Animaland that used full animation, and the other called Musical Paintbox which used limited animation.
 After establishing the Moor Hall studio, Hand began directing and producing several theatrical animated advertisements.
 One of his first works as an advertising director at Gaumont-British is an animated advertisement for Rowntree's in 1946.

+Due to Hand's experience from Disney, Gaumont-British Animation Ltd. had the most advanced animation ever seen in England up to that point, especially when compared to England's other animation studios at the time such as Halas and Batchelor and George Moreno's British Animated Productions Ltd. Hand had to bring in other American animators to help train the artists at the studio; one of those who came to assist was Ray Patterson from the Metro-Goldwyn-Mayer cartoon studio.

 In Hand's later years in English advertising, Hand is well-known for his animated Ye Olde English Car-Tunes on Esso in 1948.
 With his Animaland and Musical Paintbox series gaining steam all across England, both of his series were unable to get distribution in the United States (although they did get distribution in Canada), and the studio closed in 1950, dooming plans to produce two animated features adapted from H. G. Wells' The First Men in the Moon and Lewis Carroll's The Hunting of the Snark.
 Hand moved to Colorado where he worked for the next 18 years at the Alexander Film Company, a maker of commercials and industrial films.